With all new technologies there are a lot of questions.

 With this approach alone, we have handled and fixed more than 200 individual risks at the product and company level, even before the start of the project.
 Our Quality Management system (according to ISO 9001) also supports us in risk management.

 This alone is not to be mastered.
 In order to make it happen, we have spent a very long time working with the right strategic partners from the industry (energy suppliers who share our values and visions).
-Only in this way can we profit from their expertise, and their technical and economic skills, and put our plans into practice.
+Only in this way can we profit from their expertise, technical skills, and economic skills and put our plans into practice.